Context-sensitive grammar: Context-sensitive grammar

 The name context-sensitive is explained by the α and β that form the context of A and determine whether A can be replaced with γ or not.

 By contrast, in a context-free grammar, no context is present: the left hand side of every production rule is just a nonterminal.

-The string γ is not allowed to be empty.
-Without this restriction, the resulting grammars become equal in power to unrestricted grammars.

 (Weakly) equivalent definitions

 A noncontracting grammar is a grammar in which for any production rule, of the form u → v, the length of u is less than or equal to the length of v.

 Every context-sensitive grammar is noncontracting, while every noncontracting grammar can be converted into an equivalent context-sensitive grammar; the two classes are weakly equivalent.

 Some authors use the term context-sensitive grammar to refer to noncontracting grammars in general.

 The left-context- and right-context-sensitive grammars are defined by restricting the rules to just the form αA → αγ and to just Aβ → γβ, respectively.
 The languages generated by these grammars are also the full class of context-sensitive languages.
 The equivalence was established by Penttonen normal form.